 - ½ a 3.5 bottle of Whole30 compatible liquid smoke

 - 1½ teaspoon compliant coconut aminos

-- 1-1 1/2 cups compliant BBQ sauce homemade (see link in notes) or The New Primal or Tessamaes.
+- 1 cup compliant BBQ sauce homemade (see link in notes) or The New Primal or Tessamaes.
 Use extra sauce if you like it more saucey!

-Put beef in a roasting pan.
+- Put beef in a roasting pan.
 Pour liquid smoke over the meat.
-Combine salts and sprinkle over the meat, rubbing into the meat.
+Sprinkle seasoned salt over the meat, rubbing into the meat.
 Cover with aluminum foil and marinate overnight.

-When ready to cook, remove from fridge and sprinkle with regular salt, pepper, and coconut aminos.
+- OVEN: When ready to cook, remove from fridge and sprinkle with regular salt, pepper, and coconut aminos.
 Cover with foil and bake @275 for 7 hours or in the slow cooker on low for 9 hours.
 Drain off all liquid, shred, remove excess fat, and pour BBQ sauce on meat.
 Bake uncovered at 325 for 20 minutes.

-Great by itself, on roasted sweet potato slider rounds (see below) or a baked potato, or on a salad!
+- Great by itself, on roasted sweet potato slider rounds (see below) or a baked potato, or on a salad!
 Optional - extra sauce to drizzle on top (pictured)

 TOSS 1/4 inch circular slices of potato oil to coat.

 LAY in a single layer on a baking sheet covered in parchment, sprinkling with

 BAKE at 425 for 40 minutes, flipping once halfway through.
 Sliders are done